 Standing in the landscape on a few stilts they look up to the sun – ground-mounted solar plants.
 We have all seen them when driving through Spain or in documentation on the topic of sustainability.

 In Switzerland, there are few to be found because large-scale solar plants on open land are not widespread or even prohibited.

 This situation must change quickly.
 The electricity they produce is urgently needed in our power mix.
 With the phase-out of nuclear energy and the clear trend of increasing power consumption, some 50 TWh of electricity will be lacking by 2050.

-Particularly in the mountains, large-scale solar plants could make a major contribution because the solar power yield is very high – the sunlight is stronger and the electricity production per panel is up to 50% higher than in the Midlands.
+Particularly in the mountains, large-scale solar plants could make a major contribution because the solar power yield is very high.
+This is due to the fact that solar radiation in the Alps is more intense and electricity production in the winter months is up to three times higher than a comparable plant in the Midlands.